-For many Thais, Kao Man Gai (ข้าวมันไก่) is one of the essential dishes.
+For many Thais in and out of Bangkok, Chicken Rice / Kao Man Gai (ข้าวมันไก่) is one of the essential dishes.
 In fact, probably for most of Asia.
 In many countries I visited, including China, Singapore, and Malaysia, the famous Chicken Rice is one of the things people will long for.
-In Bangkok – which I consider the food capital of the world […]Read more "Finding Bangkok’s best Chicken Rice"
+In Bangkok – which […]Read more "Finding Bangkok’s best Chicken Rice"

 On many occasions, when strolling through street food markets in Thailand, you come across a very fragrant and spicy smell with hints of cinnamon and anise.
 It is so pleasant that it makes you want to stop and try immediately.
 This pleasant smell comes from a dish called Kao Ka Moo, and it is a […]Read more "Thai Pork Stew – Kao Ka Moo (ข้าวขาหมู)"